Western riders should wear a cowboy hat instead of a helmet, right? WRONG!

 If you’re looking for a new helmet, check out our favs on the Horse Rookie Must Haves Amazon List.

-, and you have the opportunity to set a good example for riders all around you by wearing a helmet.
+Safety is smart, and you have the opportunity to set a good example for riders all around you by wearing a helmet.
 (You can put your cowboy hat right back on once you’re done!)

 You life isn’t worth risking for for that Pinterest-perfect photo or to avoid a few warmup pen stares.